denizOgut/Software-Notes/OCP Oracle® Certified Professional Java SE 17 Developer Study Guide Exam 1Z0-829 Notes.md

 **My Answer: B**
 **Correct Answer: E**

+**Diet is an inner class, which requires an instance of Deer to instantiate.
+Since the main() method is static, there is no such instance.
+Therefore, the main() method does not compile, and option E is correct**

 ---

 19. Which of the following are printed by the Bear program?
 (Choose all that apply.)